Hot Air Balloon / Ahi Tuna / Shark Tooth Diving

-Take to the skies on a romantic hot air balloon adventure in Davenport, with Chad Crawford and his wife, Kristy.
+Take to the skies on a romantic hot air balloon adventure south of Orlando with Chad Crawford and his wife, Kristy.
 Plus, Chef Justin Timimeri shows you his coveted recipe for Seared Tuna with Avocado Mango Salsa and Guava drizzle.
 Later, Chad’s on the hunt for prehistoric Megalodon teeth as he goes shark tooth diving off Venice Beach.

 how to Do Hot Air Ballooning